HTenkanen/transx2gtfs/README.md

 ## Basic usage

-After you have installed the library you can use it in a similar manner as any Python
+After you have installed the library you can use it in a following manner:
-library:

 ```python
 >>> import transx2gtfs